 What if I don’t have a Social Security number?

-If you don’t have an SSN, you’ll need to apply for an ITIN by completing Form W-7.
-You can submit this form to the IRS along with documents verifying your identity and foreign status.
+If you don’t have an SSN, you must apply for an ITIN by completing Form W-7.
+You can submit this form to the IRS and documents verifying your identity and foreign status.

 Can I claim my dependents on my tax return?

-Yes, if you have dependents living with you in the U.S., you may be able to claim them on your tax return.
+Yes, if you have dependents living with you in the U.S., you can claim them on your tax return.
 However, you must meet certain requirements, including providing more than half of their financial support.

 What if I earn income outside the United States?

 If you receive foreign income, you’ll likely need to report it on your U.S. tax return.
 There may also be certain deductions or credits available for foreign income.
-If you’re unsure, it’s a good idea to consult a tax expert.
+If you’re unsure, consulting a tax expert is a good idea.

 Filing taxes in the U.S. can be complicated, especially for immigrants unfamiliar with the tax system.
-By understanding your responsibilities and knowing where to get help, you can ensure you’re fulfilling your obligations and making the most of any tax benefits available.
+Understanding your responsibilities and knowing where to get help can ensure you’re fulfilling your obligations and making the most of any tax benefits available.
 For more details, check out our full guide on filing taxes as an immigrant.